abdullahia0215/react-gallery/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

+## Other Notes
+- Thank you to Emerging Digital Academy for helping make this a reality.
+- If you have any questions or comments, please email abdullahia0215@gmail.com